Common dog skin conditions: how to spot & treat them (vet approved)

 6. Mange/Demodex

-close up of chihuahua's face with hair loss and severe redness around eyes and mouth
+chihuahua's face with hair loss and redness around eyes

 Demodectic Mange or Demodex is caused by microscopic parasitic mites that live in hair follicles.
-Most dogs and humans have a few of these mites on their skin — they can be harmless if the host’s immune system is strong and healthy.
-For mange to develop, the pup’s immune system needs to be compromised or immature.
+Most dogs and humans have a few of these mites on their skin — they can be harmless if the host’s immune system is strong and healthy, but a problem if your pup has low immunity.

-Support your pup’s immune system with a diet full of natural antioxidants like Vitamin E, Vitamin C and Beta-Carotene (like Lyka).
+Real food can support your pup’s immune system with a diet full of natural antioxidants like Vitamin E, Vitamin C and Beta-Carotene.

 7. Zinc-Responsive Dermatosis (ZRD)